support@meisterdrucke.com · 0043 4257 29415

 Cultural Circles

 Rama has not been able to dissuade Sita or Laksmana from accompanying him, and the three now give away all they possess.
 Seated in a pavilion on the left, Sita distributes her jewels and clothes to the townspeople, while the Brahmin Su by Indian School.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 British Library, London, UK / Bridgeman Images